 How to Write a Contractor Agreement

-1. Outline Services to be Provided
+1. Outline Services Provided

-2. Document Duration of the Agreement
+2. Document Duration of the Work

-3. Document Payment Terms
+3. Outline Payment Terms

-4. Document Confidentiality Agreement
+4. Outline Confidentiality Agreement

-5. Consult With a Lawyer
+5. Consult with a Lawyer

 Do Boards Need a Contractor Agreement?